-The company, in consultation with the master health and safety committee, developed and implemented a working at heights program.
+The company, in consultation with the MHSC, developed and implemented a working at heights program.
 This program is intended for employees who are required to work on ladders and/or elevating devices where the use of fall arrest systems are a necessary part of the job process.